Bartekkz/RLCookBook/notes/Math/README.md

-## What will this directory include?
+## What will be include here?
-In this section of notes directory I will add some explenations about various math definitions etc.
+In this section of notes I will add some explanations for various math definitions like diffrent kind of distributions, etc.